Kate Bush: 2022–present: Resurgence and continued honours

 Isn't it great to see how the resurgence in vinyl has taken the music industry by surprise?
 It had decided to leave vinyl far behind, but it would seem that not everyone agrees!
 I love that [...]
 In the same way that some people like to read a book on Kindle but also want to have a book as a physical object, a lot of people like vinyl and streaming.
 Both have different appeals.
 An album on vinyl is a beautiful thing, given a strong identity by its large-scale artwork.
 There's a much more personal connection with the artist and their work.
 The added bonus of vinyl is that it encourages people to listen to albums.
 An art form that I've always thought can be treasured in a unique way.
 This year, I hope you have a fantastic time at this very important event, and that you get to celebrate music that's been specially released for you."

 On 25 October 2024, Bush released a short animated film, entitled Little Shrew, in support of War Child.
 The film is set to a radio edit of "Snowflake", from 50 Words for Snow.
 In an interview with the BBC, to promote Little Shrew, Bush revealed that she was "very keen to start working on a new album when I've got [the film] finished.
 I've got lots of ideas and I'm really looking forward to getting back into that creative space, it's been a long time."

 In November 2024, Bush received two nominations at the 67th Grammy Awards for Best Recording Package and Best Boxed or Special Limited Edition Package for the re-editions of Hounds of Love; her first nominations since 1996.

 Bush was one of more than 1,000 musicians to back an album of silence released on 25 February 2025, Is This What We Want?, protesting the use of unlicensed copyrighted work to train AI.
 The album debuted at number 38 on the UK Albums Downloads Chart.

-On 26 June 2025, it was announced that Bush's short animated film, Little Shrew, would be played throughout the UK before World War II German resistance film, From Hilde, With Love.
+On 26 June 2025, it was announced that Little Shrew, would be played throughout the UK before showings of the Second World War German resistance film From Hilde, With Love.
 On 22 September 2025, it was announced that the compilation Best of the Other Sides, an edited and re-tweaked version of 2018's The Other Sides would be released digitally on 26 September 2025, and on CD and vinyl on 31 October 2025; the digital release debuted at number 16 on the UK Albums Downloads Chart.